 where it continues to eat 30 to 50mA, sometimes more depending on connected peripherals.
 This is wasteful and can

-become an issue in battery powered systems.
+become an issue in battery-powered systems.

 The PiWatcher can be programmed to fully cut power to the Raspberry Pi after a certain delay of inactivity.
 For

-example, you can tell the PiWatcher to cut power 10 seconds after a shutdown
+For example, you can tell the PiWatcher to cut power 10 seconds after a shutdown

 command has been issued, giving